 In 1842 the partnership between John Augustus and Frederick was dissolved.
 Frederick and Emilie with their children and Emilie's brother Charles Blanchard and his family sailed to Valparaiso in Chile to purchase wheat for their mills in Melbourne.
 When the 1844 wheat crop in Chile was a total failure Frederick turned his interests to copper mining.
 They remained in Chile for 10 years, returning to Australia in 1853, but then lived in N.S.W.

 The Manton's best known mining foray in Australia was in Queensland.
-John Augustus became aware that copper had been found at Peak Downs and he purchased the rights for a nominal amount and secured a lease.
+John Aitkens Manton, Frederick's 4th son identified a sample of mineral from Peak Downs shown to him by a prospector as copper.
+He purchased the rights for a nominal amount and secured a lease.
+The prospector was given a bottle of rum and a share in the Manton's Peak Downs Copper Mining Company.
 Frederick's adult sons worked the mine but unfortunately they all became insolvent.

 Frederick and Emilie's home, 'Tahlee House,' in Port Stephens, N.S.W. burnt down in 1860 and they moved to Darlinghurst, N.S.W. where Frederick died in 1863, aged 64.
 Emilie died in 1887.